pub struct Buffer {

 -

-, and makes a clone for capture by the callback passed tomap_async
+First, it makes a cloned handle to the buffer for capture by the callback passed to

 Then, it calls